A localized orthogonal decomposition strategy for hybrid discontinuous Galerkin methods: HDG methods

-The local solvers of all HDG methods of Section~\ref{ss:hdg} also fulfill the following essential conditions for any $\mu \in \skeletalSpace_\fine$ and $\elem \in \mesh_\fine$.
-These properties are shown in~\cite{LuRK22a} and will be heavily used in the following sections. \begin{itemize} \item The trace of the bulk unknown approximates the skeletal unknown, i.e.,
+The local solvers of all HDG methods of Section~\ref{ss:hdg} also fulfill the following essential conditions for any $\mu \in \skeletalSpace_\fine$ and ${\corr{\fineElem}} \in \mesh_\fine$.
+These properties are {generalizations of their analogs} shown in~\cite{LuRK22a} and will be heavily used in the following sections. \begin{itemize} \item The trace of the bulk unknown approximates the skeletal unknown, i.e.,

 \item The operators $\localQ \mu$ and $\localU \mu$ are continuous.
 That is,

 \item The dual approximation fulfills $\localQ \mu \sim -\nabla_\fine \localU \mu$.
 More precisely,

 \item We have consistency with linear finite elements: if $w \in \linElementSpace_\fine$, it holds